How to Speed Up a WordPress Website: 12 Actionable Steps

 Use a Content Delivery Network

-A content delivery network (CDN) is a network of geographically distributed servers that work together to speed up the process of delivering websites to users’ browsers.
+A CDN is a network of geographically distributed servers that work together to speed up the process of delivering websites to users’ browsers.

 It’s the perfect solution for a global WordPress site with target audiences located in different locations.
 A CDN shortens the distance between the user and the server, significantly reducing latency and increasing page speed.

 A CDN works by saving copies of a website’s static content in the cache.
 When a user visits the website, the server closest to them will load the content, reducing the number of external HTTP requests.